ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until the new episode of The Amazing Digital Circus releases: 1

-Days until I get unbanned from commenting in GD: 0<x<177
+Days until I get unbanned from commenting in GD: 0<x<176

-Days until Halloween: 28
+Days until Halloween: 27

-Days until Kamala Harris wins: 33
+Days until Kamala Harris wins: 32

-Days until Thanksgiving: 56
+Days until Thanksgiving: 55

-Days until Christmas: 83
+Days until Christmas: 82

-Days until 2025: 90
+Days until 2025: 89

-Days until I become old enough to have sex in Denmark: 177
+Days until I become old enough to have sex in Denmark: 176

-Days until I become old enough to drive: 542
+Days until I become old enough to drive: 541

-Days until I turn 17: 907
+Days until I turn 17: 906

-Days until I become an adult: 1273
+Days until I become an adult: 1272

-Days until I graduate high school: 1339
+Days until I graduate high school: 1338

-Days until the end of the 2020s: 1916
+Days until the end of the 2020s: 1915

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)